bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 At this point, if you have a minimal demo from earlier when you `verified the bug <#verify-the-bug>`_, you can convert that to a web-platform-tests test.

-There are `different kinds of tests <https://web-platform-tests.org/writing-tests/#test-type>`__, but most tests should be one of:
+There are `different kinds of tests <https://web-platform-tests.org/writing-tests/#test-type>`__, but the most common test kinds are:

 * `testharness.js tests <https://web-platform-tests.org/writing-tests/testharness.html>`__:
   for things that can be asserted in JavaScript.
   See also the `testharnes.js API documentation <https://web-platform-tests.org/writing-tests/testharness-api.html>`__.
 * `Reftests <https://web-platform-tests.org/writing-tests/reftests.html>`__:
-  in the general case, these consist of one test page that exersices the thing to test, and a reference page that should have identical rendering, but the reference achieves in a different way.
+  in the general case, these consist of one test page that exersices the thing to test, and a reference page that has identical rendering (when the test passes), but the reference achieves in a different way.
   These are good for testing rendering bugs.
   See also the `writing a reftest <https://web-platform-tests.org/writing-tests/reftest-tutorial.html>`__ tutorial.